dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 effort to disempower the common man by robbing him of the collective knowledge and wisdom accumulated over generations.
-By studying and adhering to a belief system and code of ethics established by religion, one augments an ability to build a resilient livelihood.
+By studying and adhering to a belief system and code of ethics established by religion, one augments our ability to build a resilient livelihood.
 In anticipation of an unprecedented storm, the man, woman or family who built the strongest house can rest assured that his/her family will sleep at night.